 Once you're ready to install, let us help you connect with up to four local fencing companies.

-Of course, prices can vary based on a number of factors.
-Some factors that can affect the cost of an aluminum fence include:
+Of course, prices will vary based on these factors.
+Other factors that can affect the cost of an aluminum fence include:

-- Time of year in which the fence is installed
+- Time of year when aluminum fence is installed

 Aluminum Fence Square Footage

-In order to determine how much square footage of fencing will be needed, homeowners should begin by measuring the length and width of their yards.
-By multiplying the length times the width of a square- or rectangular-shaped yard, it is possible to determine the total square footage.
+To determine how much square footage of fencing will be needed, homeowners should begin by measuring the length and width of their yards.
+By multiplying the length times the width of a square or rectangular-shaped yard, it’s possible to determine the total square footage.

 From there, the length of each side of the yard that needs to be fenced in should be equivalent to the total amount of fencing that will need to be purchased.
-Of course, if a neighbor already has a fence line on the border of one's property, this can save homeowners a significant amount of money by making it possible for them to only fence in three or even fewer sides of their yards.
-Homeowners should keep in mind that neighbors could tear down the fence at any point and expose a space between the two yards, so most homeowners opt to have the space fenced in anyway.
+Of course, if a neighbor already has a fence line on the border of their property, this can save you a significant amount of money by making it possible for you to only fence in three or even fewer sides of your yard.
+You should keep in mind that neighbors could tear down the fence at any point and expose a space between the two yards, so really think whether or not you should have the

 The shape of the fence can also impact the overall price because with each bend or turn in the fence line, it will be necessary to plant a corner post.
 Aluminum corner posts tend to be more expensive than the actual fencing itself, so the more jagged the lines, the more corner posts must be used.
 This results in a higher price.
 Homeowners who want to save money but have abnormally shaped property lines may want to consider having a basic square or rectangular fence installed, rather than having the fence follow the property line carefully.